 JSON: Get Value¶

 Extracts a value from JSON data using a dot-separated key path.
-Supports nested objects and arrays (use numeric indices for arrays).
-If the path cannot be resolved, returns the provided default value.
+Supports nested objects and arrays (by numeric index).
+If the path cannot be resolved, the node returns the provided default value or null if none is provided.

 Usage¶